 Our weekly “À Table”dinner series gets its name from the mealtime call to the dining table.
 Since 2018, we have invited friends new and old to share a meal focusing on food, music and traditions from various places in the Francophone world.
 It has proved a fun way to connect with friends and practice our spoken French.
 Here, we share portraits of some of our favorite meals so that you can do the same.
 Bon Appétit!

-Transport yourself to Quimper, France for the Festival de Cornouaille, by recreating the experience at home with this playlist, video sampling from the 2017 parade, and a recipe for making Galettes Bretonnes Complètes. just like you’d enjoy in Brittany.
+Transport yourself to Quimper, France for the Festival de Cornouaille, by recreating the experience at home with a playlist, a video sampling of the 2017 parade, and a recipe for making Galettes Bretonnes Complètes, just like you’d enjoy in Brittany.
 Cidre is optional but encouraged.

 Celebrating Roots and Branches

 One can get a sense of historical influence just by how the region is referred to: Brittany in English, Bretagne in French, and also Breton, in Celtic Brittonic.

 The below video sampling of the 2017 Festival de Cornouaille parade provides a wonderful sampling of the music, costumes, and dances of the region heavily influenced by Celtic migration.
 It’s easy to hear and see the common threads in the music, dance, and costumes, even amidst all the uniqueness.